 Emma was born in Chelsea, the youngest of six children in an Anglo-Spanish family.
 She studied design and architectural history at the Royal College of Art.
 Spending most of her working life writing for design and architectural magazines, Emma specialised in 20th century social housing, planning and architecture.
-She has written two books and contributed to countless others.
+She has written four books and contributed to countless others.

 When elected to parliament in 2017 she was half way through (now suspended) PhD research at Liverpool University School of Architecture, on architecture and political ideology under the Spanish dictator Franco, and continues to contribute on specialist subjects when time permits, with articles, lectures and academic seminars.

 Emma’s interest in well-planned social housing extends across all housing tenures, where neighbourhoods can be improved by having all the everyday essentials within reasonable walking distance, such as convenience stores, green grocers or markets, post office, doctor, dentist, dispensing chemist, dry cleaners, schools and nurseries, parks, and decent transport links.
 All these amenities are suffering existential threat by the rising cost of rent and business rates, with high streets especially under pressure after the worst of the pandemic; our high streets need rethinking.

 Emma was elected as a Labour Councillor in the Royal Borough of Kensington & Chelsea in 2006, and since then has been Labour Group Leader, spokesperson for Planning, and sat on the Planning, Administration and Audit and Transparency Committees.
 She is very active in local politics, having helped to lead campaigns to save the South Kensington Post Office and Wornington College, continuing to press for the best outcome at the former Earls Court exhibition centre, and improving access and safety at South Ken station while avoiding over-development, among many others.